momochi000/typewar/README.md

 ## CURRENT

-#### Add an npc attack that arcs
-Looks like adding box2d might not be the way to go, it doesn't allow for variable speeds.
-I'm sure I can find some uses for it.
-Design a way to pass optional arguments to positionFunc Add randomization so the enemy npc fires attacks of either type Fix the force used on the arcing fragment to reach the player Add some randomization to the force so it misses some percent of the time
-#### Tighten hitboxes (both of entities and of text fragments)
-#### Make enemy npc play animation upon their attack
-Player animation behavior doesn't change
 #### Generate a new smaller vocabulary for player and monsters
 Temporary, since we want to test faster paced action
 #### Tweak the difficulty to be pretty hard (before demo to albert)